Awards & Honors

 - 1998 - Kiran Reddy and Roderick Tan

-The Fellowships from the Winston Churchill Foundation of the United States support students to spend a year at Churchill College, Cambridge for advanced study in engineering, mathematics, and the biological and physical sciences.
+The Scholarships from the Winston Churchill Foundation of the United States support students to spend a year at Churchill College, University of Cambridge, England for advanced study in engineering, mathematics, and the biological and physical sciences.
 In 2013, only fourteen scholarships were awarded nationally.

 - 2004 - Iga Wegorzewska (she is the first Churchill Fellow at Georgetown)

 The Marshall Scholarship supports young Americans of high ability to study for a degree in at a university in the United Kingdom.
 The scholarship provides for two years of undergraduate or graduate study in any discipline, leading to the award of a British university degree.

 - 2002 - Courtney M. Peterson, Biology Major

 The Clarendon Scholarship, from the University of Oxford, is good for up to three years of post-baccalaureate study toward a master's degree or Ph.D. in any subject area.
 Students must be from overseas.